joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 $ docker-compose -f docker-compose-kafka-mongo.yml up
 ```

-you should see log entries for `mongodb` service
+you should see log entries for `mongodb` service.

-And now you should be able to access the mongodb container bash as follows
+Now you should be able to access the mongodb container bash as follows

 ```bash
 $ docker exec -it mongodb bash